hymond/homebridge-protect-alarm/CONTRIBUTING.md

 # Contributing

 Thanks for your interest!
-This plugin is intentionally small — one file, one dependency — and contributions that keep it that way are the easiest to merge.
+This plugin is intentionally small — one file — and contributions that keep it that way are the easiest to merge.

 ## Reporting bugs